 b1BANK Names Jerry Vascocu as Chief Administrative Officer

-/EIN News/ -- BATON ROUGE, La. , Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Jude Melville, president and CEO of b1BANK, announced N. Jerome “Jerry” Vascocu, Jr. as Chief Administrative Officer for Business First Bancshares, Inc. (NASDAQ: BFST) and b1BANK.
+BATON ROUGE, La. , Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Jude Melville, president and CEO of b1BANK, announced N. Jerome "Jerry" Vascocu, Jr. as Chief Administrative Officer for Business First Bancshares, Inc. BFST and b1BANK.
 Vascocu will be the first chief administrative officer for the bank.
 He has over twenty-seven years of banking experience, most recently serving as director of commercial banking strategy for First Horizon Bank.

 "The b1 culture appeals to a growing number of highly talented individuals within the banking industry, and I look forward to welcoming one of those impactful leaders, Jerry Vascocu, to our team," said Melville.
 "As we grow in the present, our horizons expand in the future.
 Jerry will help guide our efforts to explore and execute upon those opportunities as a member of our executive team while also joining several of our steering committees.
 As chief administrative officer, he will partner with our asset management, financial institutions, human resources and marketing department directors to support the teams they lead."